 Commitment: “If I can help with something in MOT, anything, please let me know” – this is something we hear all the time!
 From school principals, MOT coaches and the youth.

 “Dear Stina.
 I know MOT from my previous school and yesterday I went to my new school’s principals office and told him about MOT!
 I told him that we have to have MOT in this school and what MOT has done for me and my former school.
 And guess what?
 I stayed there for almost a whole hour and he wants MOT at my new school now!
 Can he contact you?” this came into my mailbox last Tuesday.

 Surveys and numbers: More and more schools can now see the effect of MOT.
 For example, Lillebæltskolen finished the first round of the programme this summer.
 The national 9th graders’ well-being test showed the highest score ever.
 The same school had the highest average on their examination in 9th grade.

-going down in the stressed areas where MOT schools are situated.
+Violence is going down in the stressed areas where MOT schools are situated.

 Last but not least, the schools that are interested in MOT come to us.
 We could have taken more new schools this year but we are determined to keep the quality on the core activity at its highest, so a lot of schools must wait another year.

 We are starting the Robust Youth programme 16-25 on 3 new schools this year and we are very excited to try this out.